ajmaaaa/ajmaaaa/README.md

 ### 🚀 About Me

 - 🎓 Computer Science student at **Universitas Maritim Raja Ali Haji (UMRAH)**, Kepulauan Riau, Indonesia
+- ⚙️ Passionate about **systems and automation** — how things run, connect, and stay reliable matters more to me than the surface
 - 🧩 Learning the fundamentals of web & mobile development — built mobile apps for personal needs and websites for course/team projects
-- ⚙️ I care about building things that are **simple, optimal, and secure**, not just functional
 - 🔐 Interested in cybersecurity, though I haven't formally started that path yet — currently focused on automation
 - 🌱 Currently exploring **automation workflows** with n8n
 - 🤖 Interested in learning to build **my own AI agents**